jddunn/jddunn.github.io/_posts/projects/tenets.md

 ---
 title: 'tenets'
 coverImage: '/assets/projects/tenets/tenets_dark_icon.png'
-excerpt: 'Using NLP and semantic understanding with embeddings and similarity to automatically aggregate context from any folder / repo to feed into a prompt.'
+excerpt: 'A local MCP server using NLP and semantic understanding with embeddings and similarity to automatically aggregate context from any folder / repo to feed into a prompt.'
-date: '2025-09-17'
+date: '2025-12-11'
 createdDate: '2025-09-16'
-tags: 'python,llms,ai,dev-tools'
+tags: 'python,llms,ai,dev-tools,mcp'
 ogImage:
   url: '/assets/projects/tenets/tenets_dark_icon.png'
 ---